Choose a topology

 In a single-region multi-zone cluster, the nodes of the YugabyteDB cluster are placed across different availability zones in a single region.

-Resilience: Cloud providers like AWS and Google Cloud design zones to minimize the risk of correlated failures caused by physical infrastructure outages like power, cooling, or networking.
+Resilience: Cloud providers design zones to minimize the risk of correlated failures caused by physical infrastructure outages like power, cooling, or networking.
 In other words, single failure events usually affect only a single zone.
 By deploying nodes across zones in a region, you get resilience to a zone failure as well as high availability.

 Consistency: YugabyteDB automatically shards the tables of the database, places the data across the nodes, and replicates all writes synchronously.
 The cluster ensures strong consistency of all I/O and distributed transactions.